pbklink/motif-core/etc/motif-core.api.md

 export namespace OrderTableRecordSource {
     // (undocumented)
     export type FieldDefinitionSourceTypeId = PickEnum<TableFieldSourceDefinition.TypeId, TableFieldSourceDefinition.TypeId.OrdersDataItem | TableFieldSourceDefinition.TypeId.BrokerageAccounts>;
 }

+// Warning: (ae-missing-release-tag) "OrderTableRecordSourceDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "OrderTableRecordSourceDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class OrderTableRecordSourceDefinition extends BrokerageAccountGroupTableRecordSourceDefinition {
+    constructor(brokerageAccountGroup: BrokerageAccountGroup);
+}

+// @public (undocumented)
+export namespace OrderTableRecordSourceDefinition {
+    // (undocumented)
+    export function createFromJson(element: JsonElement): OrderTableRecordSourceDefinition;
+}

 // Warning: (ae-missing-release-tag) "OrderTableValueSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)